-Criminal and Juvenile Justice Program supports initiatives and organizations that seek to:
+Criminal and Juvenile Justice Program supports initiatives and organizations that seek to do the following:

 Step 1: Letter of Inquiry

-Applicants should submit a copy of the IRS letter stating tax-exempt status and a two to three page letter of inquiry which includes:
+Applicants should submit a copy of the IRS letter stating tax-exempt status and a two- to three-page letter of inquiry which includes the following:

-- the ways in which the program reflects the priorities of the Criminal and Juvenile Justice Program, and
+- the ways in which the program reflects the priorities of the Criminal and Juvenile Justice Program

 The Criminal and Juvenile Justice Program will endeavor to respond to your letter within four weeks.
-If you do not hear from us within that time frame please feel free to contact Kiera Edwards at email@example.com.
+If you do not hear from us within that time frame, please send an email to firstname.lastname@example.org.

 Step 2: Proposal Submission